postsharp/Metalama.Patterns/doc/npc.md

 It could then be supplied information by the linker to be able to analyze the code of expanded templates.

+However, this does not seem compatible with design-time pipeline and its intended usage.

 ### Non-instrumented dependency chains
 The current implementation has a limitation for target types of longer dependency chains.
-For example, if a property depends on `this.Foo.Bar.Quz`, it is expected that Foo uses the aspect.
-When both Foo and Foo.Bar are non-instrumented classes manually implementing INPC, the aspect would receive changed of Quz.
+For example, if a property depends on `this.Foo.Bar.Quz`, it is expected that Foo uses the aspect (supports INotifyChildPropertyChanged).
+When both Foo and Foo.Bar are non-instrumented classes manually implementing INPC, the aspect would not receive changes of Quz.

-This requires a primitive that is registered to Foo and observes Bar.
+This requires a runtime primitive that is registered to Foo and observes Bar.
 When the property changes, it unsubscribes and resubscribes the handler on the new value of Bar.

 This should be supported on an arbitrary path.

 ### Analysis results should be available cross-assembly
-For example serialized aspect state should be used (no public API implemented).
+This is just a reminder that the aspect has to work in an identical way when a derived class of the target is moved to a different assembly.
+When this happens, all the information about the base class that the aspect requires has to be serialized.

 ### Dynamic enabling/disabling dependencies
 The original aspect define dependencies as a set of "all possible" dependencies.
 There may be properties (e.g. with large switch statements) that have a large number of possible dependencies but not more than a few at any given point.

 The aspect may (at compile-time) decide that it is worthwhile to track the path execution took during last execution and ignore changes that cannot change the value of the property.

-Metalama is quite far from supporting this, but it would be nice to have this option in the future.
+Metalama is quite far from supporting this (requires injecting code into branches etc.).
+It would be nice to have this option in the future.

+### Accepting dependencies from other aspects
+Other aspects should be able to add custom dependencies that will be consumed by NotifyPropertyChanged, for example for an introduced property.

 # Learning Friday Prototype
 Available in PostSharp repo, 'experimental/fastnpc' branch.